berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Berke_Ucar_log.md

 On this page I will keep a weekly record of what I have done for the CS102 group project.
 This page will be submitted together with the rest of the repository, in partial fulfillment of the CS102 course requirements.

+### ~ 04/04/2020 ~
+Today I have studied on location providers, Location, LocationListener, LocationManager Classes and their methods, how to use etc.

 ### ~ 24/04/2020 ~
 Today we decided that who will work on what.
 I am in the same subgroup with Alper and we will work on GPS and QR Systems.